Philippus/elastic4s/README.md

 ### Subscription

 An elastic subcriber can be created that will stream a request to elasticsearch for each item produced by a publisher.
 The subscriber can create index, update, or delete requests, so is a good way to synchronize datasets.
-Again, you need to add an import to enable the api.

 `import ReactiveElastic._`